Nick Goulette – Executive Director

 Angie Lottes – Biomass Program Coordinator

-Angie works on biomass thermal and power projects in Northern California.
-She also organizes and facilitates the California Forest Biomass Working Group and Statewide Wood Energy Team.
-Angie has 7 years of experience with ecosystem health and restoration projects including fire reintroduction.
+Angie works on biomass power policy and community scale project development in California.
+She organizes and facilitates the California Forest Biomass Working Group and the Tree Mortality Task Force Bioenergy Utilization Working Group.
+Angie has 7 years of experience with ecosystem health and restoration projects including rare plant inventory, forest growth monitoring, and fire reintroduction.
 She completed research on biomass energy industry fuel opportunities and greenhouse gas emissions.
-Angie lives and works in Arcata, CA where she received an MS in Energy, Technology and Policy from Humboldt State University.
+Angie lives and works in Arcata, CA where she completed an MS in Energy, Technology and Policy from Humboldt State University.

 Chester Brown – Field Program Manager

 Chester runs the Watershed Center field crews.
-Under his management, the Watershed employs anywhere from 10-25 people working on stewardship including hazardous fuels reduction.
-Chester is a long-time Hayfork resident and brings extensive experience with the community and local landowners as well as technical knowledge to his position.
+Under his management, the Watershed Center employs anywhere from 10-25 people implementing land stewardship, including landowner services including hazardous fuels reduction.
+Chester is a long-time Hayfork resident and brings extensive technical knowledge, and valuable experience with the community and local landowners to his position.

 Joshua Smith – Watershed and Fisheries Restoration Program Manager